RylanSong/GitHubMessageBox/GitHubMessageBox/README.md

-# GitHub Sentinel
+# GitHub Message Box

-GitHub Sentinel is an open-source tool AI Agent designed for developers and project managers.
+GitHub Message Box is an open-source tool AI Agent designed for developers and project managers.
 It automatically retrieves and aggregates updates from subscribed GitHub repositories on a regular basis (daily/weekly).
 Key features include subscription management, update retrieval, notification system, and report generation.

 ## Features
 - Subscription management